mydataglobal/bylaws/README.md

 ## 8.1 Chair, Vice Chair, Chief Executive Officer (CEO)

-The chair, vice chair(s), and CEO will be able to sign on behalf of the Association alone.
+The chair, vice chair, and CEO will be able to sign on behalf of the Association alone.
 The Board may give power of attorney to a Board member or one of its officers to sign on behalf of the Association alone.

 # ARTICLE 9 – Internal Regulations